Lead Mine and Mill at Bingham

 "The Lead mine has been leased by Toddman who intends pushing work vigorously during the winter."
 (Salt Lake Tribune, November 14, 1879)

 "The Lead mine, Bingham, is said to be producing ore faster than teams can be found to haul it away."
 (Salt Lake Tribune, January 27, 1880)

 April 7, 1880

 "The Lead mine at Bingham has been purchased by Joab Lawrence."
 (Salt Lake Tribune, April 7, 1880)

 R. D. McDonald, of the Leadville Mining claim, had started a mining suit in Third District Court against H. M. May and Joab Lawrence of the Lead Mine of Bingham.
 There was also a suit filed in Third District Court by M. R. Williams of the Second Extension, against the same H. M. May and Joab Lawrence of the Lead Mine, Bingham.
 Both were protest suits claiming damage and waste of the plaintiffs' property.
 (These were likely damage claims for encroachment of one mining claim by another mining claim.)
 (Salt Lake Herald, June 2, 1880)

 August 3, 1880

 The Lead Mine was owned by Shell, Joab Lawrence & Co. and was erecting a 100-horsepower engine for hauling purposes.
-The ore body was the same as the Old Telegraph.
+The ore body was the same as the Telegraph mine.
 (Salt Lake Herald, August 3, 1880)

 September 27, 1882